omar2p/SMD_Project/README.md

 The platform will feature an intuitive interface that is user-friendly and easy to navigate.
 It will be designed with scalability in mind, ensuring that it can grow and adapt as the needs of the users change over time.

 In summary, our educational platform is designed to provide an all-in-one solution for teachers, parents, and students.
 It will facilitate effective learning and promote student success by providing a convenient, flexible, and engaging environment for all users.
 We are confident that our platform will revolutionize the way we approach education and provide a new level of convenience and engagement for all users.

+Teachers:
+- Upload course content, such as lecture notes, videos, and slides.
+- Create and manage assignments, quizzes, and exams.
+- Monitor student progress and grades.
+- Communicate with students and parents through the platform.
+- Access platform analytics to evaluate student engagement and performance.
+- Organize course material into modules and sections.
+Students:
+- Access course materials and resources.
+- Complete assignments, quizzes, and exams.
+- Track progress and receive feedback on completed work.
+- Participate in discussion forums and engage with other students.
+- Receive notifications for new course material and upcoming deadlines.
+- View their grades and academic progress
+Parents.
+- Monitor their child's academic progress, including attendance and grades View upcoming assignments and deadlines.
+- Communicate with teachers to stay informed about their child's performance.
+- Receive notifications for important updates, such as new course material and upcoming assignments.
+- Access platform analytics to track their child's engagement and performance.